Pukekawa: The Crewe Murders

 The murders of Harvey and Jeannette Crewe in their living room on their farm on about 17 June 1970 thrust Pukekawa into the national headlines again.
 Their bodies were thrown into the Waikato river and found separately many weeks later.
 A woman never officially identified was observed to be in the Crewe house before the Crewes were reported missing.
 The Crewe baby Rochelle and the farm animals were fed by an unknown person.
 Local farmer Arthur Allan Thomas was twice convicted in the Auckland Supreme Court and jailed for the murders.
 His motives were attributed by the Crown to a passion for Jeannette Crewe.
 He was found to have been wrongly convicted and was pardoned by the Governor-General on 17 December 1979.
 He was awarded $1 million compensation.
 The story was made into a film in 1980 called Beyond Reasonable Doubt.

 The Crewe murders continue to divide the district into two feuding camps without apparent closure.
 Pukekawa water supply contractor, Des Thomas, brother of Arthur, continues to investigate for the murders a local man, "farmer X".
 The release in July 2014 of a police report on the murders cleared suspects the late Len Demler (father of Jeannette) and his second wife after the murders, Norma Demler.
 The report implied Arthur Thomas remains a suspect to the police.
 The police report also said the cartridge case that incriminated Arthur Thomas may have been "fabricated evidence".
 The murder house is still occupied.

+The farm of Arthur Thomas is still owned and farmed by the Thomas family.
+At its front gate there used to stand a cross that listed "Justice", "free Thomas " supporters and a helpful New Zealand policeman.
+The cross has been moved into nearby bush and its legend obliterated.

 At the local Tuakau cemetery the graves of Arthur Thomas' parents are present.
 Twenty seven metres away lie the neglected graves of the Crewes.
 The names of the still alive Arthur Thomas and Rochelle Crewe are both listed on the grave sites.